projectcapsule/capsule/docs/operator/mtb/block-access-to-cluster-resources.md

 yes
 ```

-Any kubernetes user can create `SelfSubjectAccessReview` and `SelfSubjectRulesReviews` to checks whether he/she can perform an action.
-First two exceptions are not an issue.
+Any kubernetes user can create `SelfSubjectAccessReview` and `SelfSubjectRulesReviews` to checks whether he/she can act.
+First, two exceptions are not an issue.

 ```bash
 kubectl --anyuser auth can-i --list